jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 In the example I use throughout the book, I'm researching for a client and I have at least one person with whom I should have a shared understanding of the research project question: The product manager.

 The initial task proposal you are approached with might be vague or very broad.
 For example, the initial question could be “We want to find out how to appeal to younger people” or “Explore, if an app for recipes is right for us”.
-While these are questions that the client has, they are still focussed on a future product—but a product that does not exist yet, can't be researched, so it makes sense to focus on (potential) users and how and why they do.
+While these are questions that the client has, they are still focused on a future product—but a product that does not exist yet, can't be researched, so it makes sense to focus on (potential) users and how and why they do.

 Here are the questions you should be able to answer before proceeding: